 In case the water damage has affected your ceiling, your first focus should go there.
 This is because you don’t want your ceiling sagging or falling suddenly, causing an accident.

 Remove any affected ceiling boards or parts that have been damaged.
 In case the ceiling damage is caused by a leaky roof, inspect and find the source of the problem.
-Call for a professional immediately so they can assess the extent of the damage and prepare up the cost for repair.
+Call for a professional immediately so they can assess the extent of the damage and prepare the cost for repair.

 Disinfect Any Remaining Items